Planning and Rendering: Towards Product Poster Generation with Diffusion Models: Experiments

 \subsection{Implementation Details}

+Since RenderNet requires precise control, and there is noise in the layouts predicted by PlanNet, which is harmful to network training.
+Therefore, we train PlanNet and RenderNet separately and use ground-truth layouts when training RenderNet.

 For the PlanNet, there are 4 transformer blocks with 8 attention heads, 512 embedding dimensions, and 2048 hidden dimensions, and we set the dropout rate 0.1.
 The diffusion timesteps $T_P$ is 100.
 We train the PlanNet for 100 epochs using AdamW optimizer \cite{loshchilov2017adamw} with a learning rate of $5.0 \times 10^{-4}$.
-For the RenderNet, we train it for 500 epochs with the same optimizer as ControlNet~\cite{controlnet}.
-The prompt is uniformly set as ``a poster of an e-commerce product''.
-We resize the image to $256 \times 384$.
+The training time is 12 hours on a single P40 GPU.
+For the RenderNet, it takes 1 day on 24 A100 GPUs to train for 500 epochs with the same optimizer as ControlNet~\cite{controlnet}.
 The hidden feature map of the spatial fusion module satisfies $C=320, W=128, H=192$.
 The layer number $S$ is 2, the inference step $T_{R}$ is 50, and the patch size $P$ is 8.